Wichita woman wants accountability after watching her dog get killed by two dogs

 Terrazas is still in shock.

-“Due to a matter of public safety, and the fact that the owner does not want that dog back and does not want to meet those restrictions, then at then at that point that dog would be humanely euthanized,” says Sigman.
+“Due to a matter of public safety and the fact that the owner does not want that dog back and does not want to meet those restrictions, then at that point that dog would be humanely euthanized,” says Sigman.

 “I still think that their owners should be accountable for what they did,” says David Terrazas.
 “They traumatized my mom.”